Fabriquartz/ember-railio-form-components/paper-form-fields.md

 **searchPath (required)** You have to pass a propertyPath as string to tell on which attribute you want to search.

-**labelPath (required)** You have to pass a propertyPath as string to tell on which attribute of the object should be displayed as the label of the option.
+**labelPropertyPath (required)** You have to pass a propertyPath as string to tell which attribute of the object should be displayed as the label of the option.

 **doubleClickItem(value)** This action will be called after a doublick on an option.
-There's no default function
+There's no default function.